rjacobson16/Study_Notes/JavaScript/PluralSight/Practical_Design_Patterns/notes.md

 ## Structural Design patterns

-* Concerned w/ how objects are made up and simplifying relationships b/t objects
+* Concerned w/ how objects are made up and simplifying relationships b/t

+### Decorator pattern

+* Used to add new functionality to an existing object without being obtrusive

+* More complete inheritance
+* wraps an object
+* protects existing objects
+* allows extended functionality

+### Facade Pattern

+* Use to provide a simplified interface to a complicated system - ex. jQuery

+### Flyweight pattern

+* Used to conserve memory by sharing portions of an object between objects
+* Only useful if you have many objects

+## Behavioral design patterns

+* How objects communicate, and the assignment of responsibilities
+* Assigns clear hierarchy
+* Encapsulate requests

+### Observer Pattern

+* Allows for loosely coupled system
+* one obj is focal point